What Is Website Maintenance?

 • Reviewing key metrics such as page views and weekly bounce rates can help you identify areas of your site that need improvement.

 • Other changes.
-Without keeping up with maintenance contracts, you will have to play web developer yourself or hire someone else at no additional cost.
+Without keeping up with maintenance contracts, you must play web developer yourself or hire someone else at no additional cost.
 If you’re undecided, keep reading to learn whether you need a web developer or to maintain your website by yourself.

 Why Is Web Maintenance Important?